Mostly Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For customs brokers, five of seven sources had data.
-On AI exposure, AI Resilience Model and Will Robots Take My Job both rated it high, while Anthropic saw medium exposure, nudging human contribution to low.
-Demand and pay signals came in at medium, keeping confidence high overall.
-That mix lands customs brokers at "Mostly Resilient."
+On AI exposure, the AI Resilience Model and Will Robots Take My Job both rated it high, while Anthropic saw only medium exposure, a mild split that still points toward significant automation risk.
+Demand and pay signals came in medium across the board, keeping the score at 52.3% and the label "Mostly Resilient."

 AI Resilience Report forCustoms Brokers